FineUploader/fine-uploader/readme.md

     }
 });
 ```
+**It is important to understand that the target of your plug-in should be an existing container element for your upload
+component, *NOT* the button element.
+Your button element must be specified separately via the `button` option.**

 The above example is the simplest possible use-case.
 Note that you can use any of the options available for the native
 Fine Uploader and Fine Uploader Basic, with the following exceptions & additions: